Lori2Lori/personal-website/content/2015-11-16-replacing-date-in-post.md

 ---
-title : Replace absolute date in the time element's content with relative one date : 2015-11-16 description :
+title : Replace absolute date with relative one date : 2015-11-16 description : Relative date looks just nicer, here I show how to implement it on the website
 ---

 As I've mentioned it on the previous post [Creating object from a text](http://lori2lori.rocks/2015-08-29-creating-object-from-a-file.html), I'm using [moment](http://momentjs.com/docs/) library, to insert dates on my website.